laurelkeys/mc346/README.md

 yyaaaaaaaaaaa
 ```
 #### Usage
-Save the input to a file, for example `test-entry.in` and run:
+Save the input to a file, for example `test-entry.in`, and run:
 ```
 >>> swipl -q -g main projeto-02.pl < test-entry.in
 ```